 Rettie now moved continents and established himself as a free-lance

-reporter in Mexico, marrying his second wife, Vanda Summers, with whom
+reporter in Mexico, marrying his second wife, Vanda Summers, with

 he had a son and a daughter.